 There are plenty of things to do with kids in San Diego, with over 70 miles of gorgeous coastline, beautiful state parks, hiking trails, and tons of kid-friendly attractions and restaurants.
 The problem won’t be finding something to do, but yet finding a way to do them all.
-To help narrow down your choices I have compiled a list of my Top 40 Things to do with Kids in San Diego… the BONUS…20 are completely FREE!
+To help narrow down your choices I have compiled a list of my Top 50 Things to do with Kids in San Diego… the BONUS…20 are completely FREE!
 Also, for the things that do cost money, we have links to the best places to score discounted tickets.

 ***Looking for a complete list of Kids Free San Diego in October Events & Tickets – Click Here!***